 Yield: 20+ lbs.

-Pests & Diseases: Yamhill is immune to Eastern Filbert Blight.
+Pests & Diseases: Immune to Eastern Filbert Blight.
 Filbert worm can damage nuts of all Filbert varieties.

 USDA Zone: 5